jindrichmynarz/UNIMARC-to-RDF/README.md

 ## Limitations

+* The scope of the transformation is limited.
+It only covers some of the most frequently occuring fields and subfields of UNIMARC.
+If you want to know frequency statistics of your MARCXML dataset, you can use [this XQuery 3.0 query](https://gist.github.com/jindrichmynarz/3fe8392fe9ecfe0a5e3f).
-The transformation uses direct Java calls to `java.util.UUID#randomUUID` method for generating URIs.
+* The transformation uses direct Java calls to `java.util.UUID#randomUUID` method for generating URIs.
 This is supported by a few XSL processors, such as [Saxon](http://saxonica.com/products/products.xml) in the personal or enterprise edition.

 ## Acknowledgements